SynBioHub/synbiohub2-docs/content/Plugins/_index.md

 * After having installed docker desktop and making sure it is up and running using an administrator account.
 Note that the docker website has a tutorial with mor information.

 **How to dockerise plugin code** (things in <> signs should be replaced with your specific variable names)
-1. run command window as admin
+1. Run command window as admin.
-2. git clone the github repository containing everything into a local directory (git clone <github url>)
+2. git clone the github repository containing everything into a local directory:  `git clone <github url>`.
-3. cd into directory that was just cloned (cd <directory name>)
+3. cd into directory that was just cloned: `cd <directory name>`
-4. create a file named ".dockerignore" with the contents "Dockerfile" (echo Dockerfile>.dockerignore )
+4. create a file named `.dockerignore` with the contents "Dockerfile": `echo Dockerfile>.dockerignore`.
-5. create a file named "Dockerfile" (echo >Dockerfile)
+5. create a file named "Dockerfile": `echo >Dockerfile`
 6. Edit the Dockerfile to contain the appropriate text (I use notepad++ for this - note for python plugins a requirements.txt is required and for js plugins a package.json file is required)
-7. Build your docker image (docker build --tag synbiohub/<descriptive name>:snapshot .)
-Note the full stop at the end of the command!
+7. Build your docker image: `docker build --tag synbiohub/<descriptive name>:snapshot`. (**Note the full stop at the end of the command!**)
-8. Run the docker image (docker run --publish <port number>:5000 --detach --name <short name> synbiohub/<descriptive name>:snapshot)
+8. Run the docker image: `docker run --publish <port number>:5000 --detach --name <short name> synbiohub/<descriptive name>:snapshot`
-9. check the run was sucessful (docker ps), if not shown there check (docker ps -all) and then check the logs (docker logs <short name>)
+9. Check the run was sucessful: `docker ps`, if not shown there check: `docker ps -all` and then check the logs: `docker logs <short name>`
-10. Based on error logs fix the errors, then remove the current container (docker rm <short name>) and repeat steps 7 and 8
+10. Based on error logs fix the errors, then remove the current container: `docker rm <short name>` and repeat steps 7 and 8.
 11. If docker ps shows your plugin running then navigate to localhost:/status.
 Can also test the run end point using a program like postman to submit a query and look at the response.
-12. If all is well stop the docker container ( docker stop <short name> ) and remove it ( docker rm <short name> )
+12. If all is well stop the docker container:  `docker stop <short name>` and remove it `docker rm <short name>`
 13. Upload the newly added files (Dockerfile and .dockerignore) to the github repo
-14. Add github action to push image to dockerhub (called release.yml in my plugins)
+14. Add github action to push image to dockerhub (called `release.yml` in my plugins)
-15. under setting>secrets add secrets containing the username and password
+15. Under `setting>secrets` add secrets containing the `username` and `password`
-16. update the readme and wait for the new image to push to docker hub (you will see a green check next to commit when this has happened)
+16. Update the **readme** and wait for the new image to be pushed to docker hub (you will see a green check next to commit when this has happened)
-17. check the uploaded image works by downloading and running it ( docker run --publish 8080:5000 --detach --name <short name> synbiohub/<descriptive name>:snapshot ) and repeating steps 9-12.
+17. check the uploaded image works by downloading and running it: `docker run --publish 8080:5000 --detach --name <short name> synbiohub/<descriptive name>:snapshot` and repeating steps 9-12.

 ## 9. Plugins-Table